 Once you have successfully installed WordPress on your domain, you’ll see a very basic yet clean site like this:

-Another way to add your WordPress theme manually is using FTP client: (source: codex.wordpress.org)
+Another way to add your WordPress theme manually is by using FTP client: (source: codex.wordpress.org)

 Adding New Themes Manually (FTP)